 - Growing Conditions: Full-sun, sandy, well-drained soil

-Of all the vegetable crops you can plant in the homestead garden, radishes are one the easiest to grow and one of the fastest to reach maturity.
+Of all the crops you can plant in the homestead garden, radishes are one of the easiest vegetables to grow and one of the fastest to reach maturity.
 The radish is adaptable to almost any type of soil and has a short growing period from sowing to maturity.

 There are many different types of radishes that vary by shape, size, color, and taste.
 Some radish varieties are mild while others present a strong, spicy flavor.
 Radishes are graded as globe, oblong, oval, long, and extra long.
 Radishes also vary in color from white, yellow, pink, and bright red to a dark purple.
 Because they are so easy to grow and require such little space, it’s fun to experiment and plant several different varieties.